pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 ```

 ### Distances
 Hierarchical clustering requires the distance between observations.
 With two or three dimensions, this is fairly easy to understand.
-The most common method is to calculate the Euclidean distance, using the famous Pythagoras formula:
+The most common method is to calculate the Euclidean distance, using the famous Pythagoras formula for two dimensions:

 `d = \sqrt{(x_1 - x_2)^2 + (y_1 - y_2)^2}`$.

-Other methods to determine distances are available and outlined in the help file of the `dist()` function.

 The output of this function is a matrix with the same size as the number of cluster observations.
 In the example, we are clustering ten customers, so the result is a ten by ten matrix with a 'distance' between each of them.
 However, the matrix only contains the lower triangle.
 Review the output of the function in the console.